 All cultivated areas around trees (other than young trees as defined on the local rules) are in play, whether they have been recently transplanted or not.

 The area of eucalyptus trees on the right of hole 15 is in play.
-The path worn by green staff in this area may be treated as GUR until a decision is made on its future use.
+The path worn by green staff in this area is to be treated as GUR until a decision is made on its future use.